yhiraki/dot-emacs.d/README.md

 This means init.el is started and load settings.el, afterwards it loads 24/emacs.el.
-This file then lads basics.el
+This file then loads basics.el, the package configurations, the basic keys and finally the language configuration files.

 Where is the sense?